Azure/secrets-store-csi-driver-provider-azure/website/content/en/configurations/sync-multiple-versions.md

 When you do this, the provider will treat the object name/alias as a folder and place the top N (where N is `objectVersionHistory`) versions of the secret (sorted by secret creation date) into that folder.
 The file name for each version will be an integer, starting with `0` for the specified version, `1` for the next most recent, and so on.

 > NOTE: If you specify a version, the provider will sync the top N starting with that specified version.
 If you do not specify a version, or specify `latest`, then it will sync the most recent N as determined by the secret creation date.

+> NOTE: If you specify `objectNotAfter`, the provider will ignore versions created after that RFC3339 timestamp and start with the newest version created at or before the timestamp. `objectNotAfter` and `objectVersion` are mutually exclusive.

 > NOTE: If you are syncing this secret with a Kubernetes secret, make sure the `objectName` in `secretObjects` also indicates which version of the secret to sync (i.e., `foosecret/0` instead of just `foosecret`)